-For starters, the sale of NFTs not only cuts out big tech; it also cuts out another middleman: the gallerist or art dealer.
+For starters, the sale of NFTs not only cuts out big tech; it also has the potential to cut out another middleman: the gallerist or art dealer.
 Sales of NFTs can only happen via a blockchain marketplace, because that’s how ownership is authenticated.

 You can’t take an NFT ‘home’ after you buy it – rather it lives in your Ethereum (or other blockchain) ‘wallet’ – and in order for it to exist in all its tokenised glory it tends to be on view in your chosen marketplace, which also enables other NFT collectors to make you an offer on it.
 You can, of course, opt not to leave it open for sale, but reselling NFTs and even swapping them is part of the culture.

 So NFTs typically remain in the public sphere even after they're sold.
 This has naturally cultivated a culture where the collectors are as visible as the artists, even though most collectors, like the artists, choose anonymity by adopting a pseudonym.
 These monikers have become another characteristic of the NFT space that separates it so clearly from the regular art market, where the value of the art has traditionally been closely tied to the identity of the artist.
 The national identity of artists creating NFTs is almost completely hidden, along with their gender, age and other demographic information.

 Digital artwork on display at the CrypTOKYO Blockchain Art Exhibition 2021, the first NFT fair in Japan, which took place in June in UltraSuperNew Gallery in Shibuya City.
 (Photo by Stanislav Kogiku/SOPA Images/LightRocket via Getty Images)